MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/frs-event-log-error-codes.md

 Severity=Warning
 The File Replication Service is deleting this computer from the replica set "%1" as an attempt to recover from the error state,
 Error status = %2.
-At the next poll, which will occur in %3 minutes, this computer will be readded to the replica set.
-The readdition will trigger a full tree sync for the replica set.
+At the next poll, which will occur in %3 minutes, this computer will be re-added to the replica set.
+The re-addition will trigger a full tree sync for the replica set.

 > Event ID=13561
 Severity=Error